McCarthey Athletic Center

 McCarthey Athletic Center (MAC) is a 6,000-seat indoor arena in the Northwestern United States, located on the campus of Gonzaga University in Spokane, Washington.
-Opened in November 2004, it is home to the university's Bulldog basketball programs, members of the West Coast Conference (WCC) in Division I of the NCAA.
+Opened in November 2004, it is home to the university's Bulldog basketball programs, members of the Pac-12 Conference in Division I of the NCAA.

 The MAC is nicknamed "The New Kennel" in reference to the school's former basketball arena, Charlotte Y. Martin Centre, popularly known as "The Kennel," which had been home to the Bulldogs for 39 years.
 As the MAC has become the established basketball arena on campus, more fans have begun calling it simply "The Kennel," referring to its predecessor as the "Martin Centre."
 The court's elevation is approximately 1900 ft above sea level.

 History

 Ground was broken in April 2003 on the site of the baseball venue, Pecarovich Field.
 The naming rights went to the McCarthey brothers of Salt Lake City, as a result of major gifts by Gonzaga trustee Philip McCarthey and regent Thomas McCarthey; both are GU alumni and former owners of The Salt Lake Tribune.
 The new baseball stadium was later built to the south and opened in 2007; in the interim, the Bulldogs played at Avista Stadium, home of the minor league Spokane Indians of the short-season Northwest League.

 McCarthey Athletic Center opened on November 19, 2004, a 98–80 non-conference win over Portland State.
 In its second season, it hosted the WCC tournament in March 2006; it was the event's first time in Spokane, as the original "Kennel" was considered too small and the larger Spokane Arena was unavailable due to annual scheduling conflicts.
 Gonzaga narrowly won its two games: the semifinal with San Diego went to overtime, and the final over Loyola Marymount was won by a single point.